Dipapatil/Quntium-Data-Analytics-Virtual-Internship/README.md

 # Quntium-Data-Analytics-Virtual-Internship
 Completed this project as a part of Quantium Data Analytics Virtual internship.

-Tools used : RStudio, Excel
+Tools used : Excel , RStudio

 Chip Data Analysis

 Business Task : In order to increase the sale revenue let’s Understand types of customers who are frequent shoppers of chips and their purchasing behavior within the region.

-Stakeholders : category manager for chips , manager Zilinka, analytics team
+Stakeholders : category manager for chips , manager, analytics team

 Goals :
 Increase revenue.
 Better understand customer behavior.
 Which category of customers buy more chips?

-Tools used : Excel , RStudio

 Prepare data for Analysis:
 Data Cleaning :